whoishusni/Fitgirl-Downloader/README.md

 2. search and choose your game
 3. in the "Download Mirrors (Direct Links)" section choose file hoster (i recommend fuckingfast)
 4. click link and it will direct to another url
-5. in the top, click "save paste"
+5. in the top, click "save paste", and make sure you rename that file so it can be easy in the next step
-6. after that, open downloaded file, and remove first line that write "##Download links"
+6. after that, open downloaded file and remove first line that write "##Download links"
 7. save file
 8. run the script
 9. if all process is done, there will be another txt file created